Manaslu Circuit ( MCT ) Trek

 Does the Manaslu Region fall in a Restricted Area?

 Yes, the Manaslu Region is a restricted area.
-The main reason for keeping Manaslu in a limited area is to preserve the culture and tradition of this remote location.
+The main reason for keeping Manaslu in a restricted area is to preserve the culture and tradition of this remote location.
 Ever since the 1990s, the Manaslu Circuit has been located in a restricted region.

 Should I Need Travel Insurance for Manaslu Larke Pass Trek?